Car of Dreams: Production

-John Mills was under a two year contract to Gaumont British where he said " made a series of small-budget films, most of them instantly forgettable" including Car of Dreams.
+John Mills was under a two year contract to Gaumont British, where he said he "made a series of small-budget films, most of them instantly forgettable", including Car of Dreams.
 He called German star Greta Mosheim "a splendid actress wilh an excellent reputation and an advanced case of halitosis."

 The film was shot at the Lime Grove Studios in London, with sets designed by the art director Alfred Junge.

 Reception

 Variety called it "Gossamer entertainment of the pleasant, sentimental Cinderella variety."

 The Hungarian version reached the USA before the British one.